playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 While the first item can be added [using some `background-color` CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color), the dropdown arrow is a bit more challenging to solve.

-The reason a dropdown arrow is more challenging is because CSS typically wants all elements to be represented as a square - not any other shape.
+The reason a dropdown arrow is more challenging is that CSS typically wants all elements to be represented as a square — not any other shape.

 However, we can use this knowledge to use a square and trick the human eye into thinking it's a triangle by: